penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 1. Derive the outgoing cipher key as described above using their outgoing viewing key and public fields.
 2. Decrypt the OVK wrapped key.
-3. Derive the per-action payload key and use it to decrypt the corresponding memo, note, or swap.
+3. Derive the per-action payload key and use it to decrypt the corresponding memo or note.

 ### Wrapped Memo Key